ADVERTISEMENT

 Robotic simulation used to test robot behavior safely in a virtual environment.

-In addition to engineering design support, simulation enables effective communication.
-Using a digital twin of your cell, you can demonstrate how guards and light curtains work together with motion and simulate throughput before you place an order.
-Many robotic simulation platforms provide synthetic data for testing vision models and enable detection and grasping across multiple simulated environments.
-Additionally, using robot simulation software with version control and repeatable test scenarios, all model changes will be recorded, similar to source control in software development.
+A Digital Twin of Your Cell – Not Just Engineering Design Support; Effective Communication.
+Using a digital twin of your cell to demonstrate how light curtains and guards work together to prevent motion and simulate throughput prior to ordering is just one way simulation can aid in communication.
+In addition, many robotic simulation platforms provide simulated data to test vision models and enable detection and grasping across multiple environments.
+Additionally, by using robot simulation software that supports version control and repeatable test scenarios, all model updates will be tracked similarly to how code changes are tracked in source control for software development.

-In order to obtain the most benefit from your robotic simulation efforts, it is essential to create models that are representative of your actual system: accurate mass properties, friction, payload, and sensor placement.
-Begin with simple systems and add complexity as your confidence grows.
-Lastly, use robotic simulation as a decision-making tool, rather than as a guarantor – test critical behaviors on physical equipment when the virtual simulations indicate stability.
-Utilized properly, robotic simulation software enables robotic simulation to be the safest path to improved performance, reduced unexpected issues, and dependable robotics – an effective step towards quicker and safer product deployments.
+To gain the greatest value from your robotic simulation efforts, it is crucial to build models that are as accurate as possible to represent your actual system: correct mass, friction, payload, and sensor locations.
+Start with a simple system and increase the complexity as your confidence grows.
+Finally, use robotic simulation as a decision-making tool, not as a guarantor; test those critical behaviors on physical equipment once virtual simulations have confirmed stability.
+If used correctly, robotic simulation software will be the safest path to improved performance, reduced unexpected failures, and reliable robotics – an efficient step toward faster and safer product launches.

 Creating a Safety Zone: How Robots Practice Dangerous Jobs in a Virtual World